Cartoon Crushes Ladies Aren’t Afraid to Admit

 Inuyasha and Sesshomaru (Inuyasha)

 Inuyasha and Sesshomaru provided that delicate balance between puppy love and furry love.

 Hmm, let’s see.
 A sweet underdog who turned his own world upside just to be the girl he fell in love with.
 Oh!
 And he has a magic flying carpet?
 Sold.
 Let’s fly over to Paris for a romantic brunch.

 Yeah…we got nothin’.
 The woman who owned up to this one swears up and down that she’s not a furry.

 Charlie (All Dogs Go to Heaven)

 We’re pretty sure the biggest reason some girls had a crush on Charlie was Burt Reynolds.
 C’mon, who doesn’t find that guy devilishly charming?
-On top of all that, we takes care of a single mom with voracious puppies and sacrificed himself to save a little girl.
+On top of all that, he takes care of a single mom with voracious puppies and sacrifices himself to save a little girl.
 Yeah, you can’t not love this dog.

 We believe this picture explains it all.

 In a time before Teen Titans and Young Justice, the girls of the 90s had Batman: The Animated Series.
 That was when they became very aware of Dick Grayson when he shed his childood colors and donned the manly black and blue as Nightwing.
 We were so enamored with this version of Nightwing that we didn’t even care he had mullet.

 Terry McGinnis (Batman Beyond)